Questions: Scott Mollman, Workshop Coordinator workshops@kcactf5.org

 - Be sure to edit for length, grammar, and content.

 - Be concise in your bios.
-Please limit the length of your bio to 100 words or less or it will be edited to that length.
+Please limit the length of your bio to one hundred words or less.

-- Please include estimated set-up and tear-down times as many classrooms are booked back to back with limited time in-between.
+- Please include estimated set-up and tear-down times, workshop spaces are booked back-to-back with limited time in-between.

-- What you submit on the form will be used to publish the schedule.
+- Check your spelling and grammar, the information you submit on the form will be published in the festival guide.

 WORKSHOPS ARE NEEDED IN THE FOLLOWING AREAS: